(Historia de la Meva Mort)

 The aging Giacomo Casanova thinks about writing his memoirs that would tell of his adventures with women and philosophy of life.
 He and his manservant Pompeu then set out on a journey to Carpathia.
 There they meet the mysterious Dracula who begins to prey upon the womenfolk of their party.

-The Story of My Death comes from Catalan director Albert Serra who had previously made five feature films with the likes of Don Quixote adaptation Honour of the Knights (Quixtoic) (2006), Birdsong (2008), The Names of Christ (2010), The Lord Has Done Wonders in Me (2011) and 60 Seconds of Solitude in Year Zero (2011).
+The Story of My Death comes from Catalan director Albert Serra who had previously made five feature films with the likes of Don Quixote adaptation Honour of the Knights (Quixtoic) (2006), Birdsong (2008), The Names of Christ (2010), The Lord Has Done Wonders in Me (2011), 60 Seconds of Solitude in Year Zero (2011) and subsequently The Death of Louis XIV (2016) and Liberty (2019).
 None of these are particularly well known, and do not appear to have had widespread releases even in Spain.
 Serra seems to prefer historic subject matters and his directorial approach, it would appear, always takes the same, slow mannered approach.

 The Story of My Death – the title is intended as an ironic take on Casanova’s autobiography The Story of My Life – comes with a winning set-up, the simple pitch line of “Casanova meets Count Dracula.”
 The premise alone had me in the door of the VIFF screening – I didn’t need to read anything more about the film.
 On the other hand, it soon becomes apparent that almost everything interesting about the idea and its two characters has been torpedoed by Serra’s approach.